| ULYSSES

 has become progressively messier, but I have remained in

 awe of the ability to write neatly in small spaces.
+I know one thing: when Rosner’s project

 is finished and displayed in a gallery somewhere, I’ll